SerChirag/ZippyNet/README.md

 ### Scope

+**Relevance with respect to Data-Set**
- 1. Compression works best on high-dimensional images with little significance for relative positioning of objects within the data.
+Compression works best on high-dimensional images with little significance for relative positioning of objects within the data.

 ![enter image description here](https://thrivethemes.com/wp-content/uploads/2018/05/jpg-png-filesize-compressed.png)